 Changes in community perceptions, protective behaviours, and household-level control practices may either enhance or undermine the benefits of Mp-Hybrid deployment.
 For example, a perceived reduction in malaria risk could lead to decreased use of preventive measures such as bed nets, potentially offsetting intervention gains.

 System-level factors, including monitoring capacity, regulatory oversight, and implementation quality, were also identified as critical determinants of risk.
-These findings align with broader perspectives emphasising that the success of public health interventions depends not only on biological efficacy but also on governance and social acceptance (Turschwell et al., 2023).
+These findings align with broader perspectives emphasising that the success of public health interventions depends not only on biological efficacy but also on governance, social acceptance and public perceptions (Turschwell et al., 2023).
+Recent work also highlights the importance of participatory governance and community engagement in the deployment of emerging biotechnologies, particularly in low-resource settings (Kuzma & Grieger, 2020; Jimenez et al., 2022).

+In addition, public perception represents a critical determinant of the success of interventions involving genetically modified organisms.
+Misinterpretation or overconfidence in the effectiveness of Mp-Hybrid could lead to inappropriate behavioural changes, such as reduced adherence to existing preventive measures or altered risk perception at the community level.

+Therefore, proactive communication strategies and sustained community engagement are essential to ensure an accurate understanding of both the benefits and limitations of the intervention.
+Transparent dissemination of scientific information, involvement of local stakeholders, and culturally adapted awareness initiatives may help mitigate the risk of public misperception and support informed acceptance.
+Such approaches are increasingly considered essential components of responsible innovation and biosafety governance frameworks.

 3.2.6.
 Influence of expert knowledge on risk perception